MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/record-versioning.md

 For example, you might mark a sales contract as a record, but then need to update the contract with new terms and mark the latest version as a new record while still retaining the previous record version.
 For these types of scenarios, SharePoint and OneDrive support *record versioning*.
 OneNote notebook folders don't support record versioning.

-To use record versioning, you first [label the document and mark it as a record](declare-records.md).
+To use record versioning, you first label the document with a [retention label that's configured to mark items as a record](declare-records.md).
 At this point, a document property, called *Record status* is displayed next to the retention label.
 Depending on whether the label is configured to unlock the record by default (currently rolling out), the initial record status is either **Locked** or **Unlocked**.

 You can now do the following things: